-The General Partner has entered into an agreement with the Partnership and made a capital contribution in the amount of \$1,150,000 to the Partnership related to certain U.S. Government-sponsored enterprise securities held by the Partnership as of December 31, 2022 that were initially valued using cost plus accrued interest in accordance with the Partnership's valuation procedures at the time.
-The U.S. Government-sponsored enterprises decreased in value due to the significant rise in interest rates in 2022 and were written down to fair value on the Partnership's books as of December 31, 2022, as required by GAAP, resulting in a \$1,150,000 unrealized loss on these positions.
+The General Partner entered into an agreement with the Partnership and made a capital contribution in the amount of \$1,150,000 to the Partnership related to certain U.S. Government-sponsored enterprise securities held by the Partnership as of December 31, 2022 that were initially valued using cost plus accrued interest in accordance with the Partnership's valuation procedures at the time.
+The U.S. Government-sponsored enterprises decreased in value due to the significant rise in interest rates in 2022 and were written down to fair value on the Partnership's books as of December

+31, 2022, as required by GAAP, resulting in a \$1,150,000 unrealized loss on these positions.
 The full \$1,150,000 unrealized loss was allocated to the General Partner.
 The capital contribution was invested in the GP Class, as reflected on the consolidated statements of changes in partners' capital.
 The GP Class was opened solely to absorb the losses of the specific U.S. Government-sponsored enterprise securities.
-The General Partner's contribution that can be recovered will be reduced monthly by a percentage of the Limited Partner's redemptions.
-As of March 31, 2024, the total amount of the contribution recovered was \$777,250 and the remaining amount that can be recovered was \$245,182.
-The total amount of the reduction was \$127,568 at March 31, 2024.
-To the extent the securities are sold or held to maturity without any realized losses, and after the monthly reduction for Limited Partner redemptions, the capital contribution shall be returned to the General Partner.
-The agreement will terminate on November 18, 2024, when all specific U.S. Government-sponsored enterprise securities have matured.
+The General Partner's contribution that could be recovered was reduced monthly by a percentage of the Limited Partner's redemptions.
+The agreement stated that to the extent the securities were sold or held to maturity without any realized losses, and after the monthly reduction for Limited Partner redemptions, the capital contribution would be returned to the General Partner.
+The agreement terminated on November 18, 2024, when all specific U.S. Government-sponsored enterprise securities matured.
 The General Partner elected to make a contribution to the Partnership in 2023 in the amount of \$156,800 which amount represents the difference between the mark-to-market valuation and the cost plus accrued interest value for redeeming Limited Partners and certain fund expense allocations throughout 2022.
 As a result of these contributions, Limited Partners in the Partnership were not impacted by the valuation differences.